 Be sure to give the team a bag or something to put all these goodies in!

-Arm your teams with a digital camera and tell them to collect photos of their group doing these things:
+Have teams use their phones to collect photos of their group doing these things:

 Take this idea a step further by giving teams clues as to where to go for their photos – such as take a photo in front of the golden arches (which means McDonalds).